-Place the mixture into a blender, food processor, high speed blender or NutriBullet and blend until smooth.
+Place the mixture into a blender, food processor, or high-speed blender and blend until smooth.
 Cover and refrigerate until ready to serve.